Is a heat pump electricity tariff cheaper in the UK?

 • You heat domestic hot water in an off-peak window.

-• Your home holds heat well (good insulation, low heat loss) so you can “pre-heat”.
+• Your home holds heat well (good insulation, low heat loss) so you can pre-heat off-peak.

-• You have a hot water cylinder and can schedule it.
+• You have a hot water cylinder you can schedule.

-• You have an EV or home battery (improves use of low-rate electricity).
+• You have an EV or home battery, improving use of low-rate electricity.

 • You can run appliances (dishwasher, washing machine) off-peak too.